opus1993/pubrepo/content/post/2021-10-29-data-evangelist-part-18/index.md

 Researchers working at Bell Labs are credited with the development of radio astronomy, the transistor, the laser, the photovoltaic cell, the charge-coupled device (CCD), information theory, the Unix operating system, and the programming languages B, C, C++, S, AWK, and others.

 The programming language S that took form between 1975-76 was created to "turn ideas into software quickly and faithfully."
-Up to that time, much of the statistical computing was done by directly calling Fortran subroutines; however, S was designed to offer an alternate and more interactive approach.
+Up to that time, much of the statistical computing was done by directly calling FORTRAN subroutines; however, S was designed to offer a more interactive approach.
 In late 1979 S was ported from its original GCOS platform to UNIX, which would become their primary platform to this day.
 The open source incarnation, that continues to improve and evolve, is R.

 ----
 ## Book Recommendations